tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [crypto_data.csv](Activities/04-Stu_Groupby/Resources/crypto_data.csv)

-Open the solution file and complete a dry walk-through of the student activity solution, covering the following points:
+Open the solution file and complete a dry walkthrough of the student activity solution, covering the following points:

 * The `groupby` function can be used to group a DataFrame by a column.
 This allows data to be aggregated and summarized in groups rather than all at once.
 A single column or multiple columns can group DataFrames.